neuroinformatics-unit/course_ephys_osss/README.md

 This will generate the website in the `docs` folder (and when on `main`, it will be the website).

-The easiest way to contribute chapters will be to make a new branch and open a PR with the new chapter added.
+The easiest way to contribute chapters will be to make a new branch and open a PR to add a new chapter (I have been pushing to main, but will stop now).

-To adda  new chapter it should be sufficient to create the `qmd` file in the root and add the file to the `index.qmd`.
+To add a  new chapter it should be sufficient to create the `qmd` file in the root and add the file to the `index.qmd`.